Impact Survey: Understand Your Community’s Technology Needs

 This event has passed.

 The newly updated and recently launched Impact Survey is a full-service online survey tool designed for public library staff to understand community use of library technology services and how to improve those services.
-The Impact Survey evolved from the 2009 Opportunity for All study and makes the complex job of surveying patrons easy and fast at no cost to library staff.
+The Impact Survey evolved from the 2009 Opportunity for All study and makes the complex job of surveying patrons easy and fast at no cost to library staff (Note: There is now a small subscription fee for Impact Survey).

 Collecting patron-level data on library technology use is tremendously beneficial to public libraries.
 Understanding your community’s unique technology needs is essential to providing patrons with useful technology services.
 Join us to learn how library staff can implement the Impact Survey and use the survey results to: